 If you don’t want to work with a zoom lens, then consider focusing on macro options and capturing some of the wonderfully diverse flora and fauna around ground level, such as flowers, butterflies, insects, and reptiles.
 A shorter focal length lens (10-100mm) will also work well for scenery shots when the opportunities arise.
 Another useful tip is to seek out open spaces within the forest.
 Observing from clearings or from the main path will give you a better chance of shooting wildlife in sufficient light and without too much obstruction in your line of view.

-A lot of wildlife in the Amazon also resides underwater, ranging from the famous pink river dolphin, to caimans and a variety of interesting freshwater fish.
-If your keen to explore the marine environment of the Amazon River, then you may want to consider taking a waterproof camera for shooting below water.
+A lot of wildlife in the Amazon also resides underwater, ranging from the legendary pink river dolphin to caimans and a variety of interesting freshwater fish.
+If you are keen to explore the marine environment of the Amazon River, then you may want to consider taking a waterproof camera for shooting below water.
 Also bear in mind, that the rainforest can be a great location to use a GoPro, whether to record your trek through dense jungle, sunset cruise down the Amazon, or even walking through the rainforest canopy on a suspension bridge.